-- (a) RAP/FRAP.
-The use of RAP/FRAP in HMA shall be as follows. - (1) Coarse Aggregate Size.
-The coarse aggregate in all RAP shall be equal to or less than the nominal maximum size requirement for the HMA mixture to be produced. - (2) Steel Slag Stockpiles.
-Homogeneous RAP stockpiles containing steel slag will be approved for use in all HMA (High ESAL and Low ESAL) Surface and Binder Mixture applications. - (3) Use in HMA Surface Mixtures (High and Low ESAL).
-RAP/FRAP stockpiles for use in HMA surface mixtures (High and Low ESAL) shall be FRAP or homogeneous in which the coarse aggregate is Class B quality or better.
-RAP/FRAP from Conglomerate stockpiles shall be considered equivalent to limestone for frictional considerations.
-Known frictional contributions from plus #4 (4.75 mm) homogeneous RAP and FRAP stockpiles will be accounted for in meeting frictional requirements in the specified mixture. - (4) Use in HMA Binder Mixtures (High and Low ESAL), HMA Base Course, and HMA Base Course Widening.
-RAP/FRAP stockpiles for use in HMA binder mixtures (High and Low ESAL), HMA base course, and HMA base course widening shall be FRAP, homogeneous, or conglomerate, in which the coarse aggregate is Class C quality or better. - (5) Use in Shoulders and Subbase.
-RAP/FRAP stockpiles for use in HMA shoulders and stabilized subbase (HMA) shall be FRAP, homogeneous, or conglomerate. - (6) When the Contractor chooses the RAP option, the percentage of RAP shall not exceed the amounts indicated in Article 1031.06(c)(1) below for a given Ndesign.
+- (a) FRAP.
+The use of FRAP in HMA shall be as follows. - (1) Coarse Aggregate Size (after extraction).
+The coarse aggregate in all FRAP shall be equal to or less than the nominal maximum size requirement for the HMA mixture to be produced. - (2) Steel Slag Stockpiles.
+FRAP stockpiles containing steel slag or other expansive material, as determined by the Department, shall be homogeneous and will be approved for use in HMA (High ESAL and Low ESAL) mixtures regardless of lift or mix type. - (3) Use in HMA Surface Mixtures (High and Low ESAL).
+FRAP stockpiles for use in HMA surface mixtures (High and Low ESAL) shall have coarse aggregate that is Class B quality or better.
+FRAP shall be considered equivalent to limestone for frictional considerations unless produced/screened to minus 3/8 inch. - (4) Use in HMA Binder Mixtures (High and Low ESAL), HMA Base Course, and HMA Base Course Widening.
+FRAP stockpiles for use in HMA binder mixtures (High and Low ESAL), HMA base course, and HMA base course widening shall be FRAP in which the coarse aggregate is Class C quality or better. - (5) Use in Shoulders and Subbase.
+FRAP stockpiles for use in HMA shoulders and stabilized subbase (HMA) shall be FRAP, Restricted FRAP, conglomerate, or conglomerate DQ. - (b) RAS.
+RAS meeting Type 1 or Type 2 requirements will be permitted in all HMA applications as specified herein.

-- (b) RAS.
-RAS meeting Type 1 or Type 2 requirements will be permitted in all HMA applications as specified herein. - (c) RAP/FRAP and/or RAS Usage Limits.
-Type 1 or Type 2 RAS may be used alone or in conjunction with RAP or FRAP in HMA mixtures up to a maximum of 5.0 percent by weight of the total mix. - (1) RAP/RAS.
-When RAP is used alone or RAP is used in conjunction with RAS, the percentage of virgin asphalt binder replacement shall not exceed the amounts listed in the Max RAP/RAS ABR table listed below for the given Ndesign.
+(c) FRAP and/or RAS Usage Limits.
+Type 1 or Type 2 RAS may be used alone or in conjunction with FRAP in HMA mixtures up to a maximum of 5.0 percent by weight of the total mix.